MCT-master/mct-master.github.io/_posts/2020-02-12-Making-Noises.md

 # Rain

 This is where things started to get interesting.
 Rain is pretty complex and, needless to say, can take a great many different forms.
-Since a full-on downpour is pretty close to full-spectrum noise, I tried to reproduce something slightly more subtle, a pretty good soaking shower that creates a variety of distinct sounds as millions of droplets strike and then run off the roof of the porch, drips off the leaves of the trees, and soak the load of clean laundry you forgot to bring in before it started raining.
+Since a full-on downpour is pretty close to full-spectrum noise, I tried to reproduce something slightly more subtle, a pretty good soaking shower that creates a variety of distinct sounds as millions of droplets strike and then run off the roof of the porch, drip off the leaves of the trees, and soak the load of clean laundry you forgot to bring in before it started raining.

 The rain engine has five elements.
 The first is just filtered background noise to keep things ambient.
 Another element consists of noise modulated by noise filtered at a low frequency and then bandpass filtered at 400hz to create a rough, muffled series of low-frequency spikes that remind me of rain on a well-insulated roof (if you’re inside).
 Intrepid observers will also note this part of the patch’s similarity to the Thunder generator, coming up next.